Harvey Dong: Political activism

 He was an active member of Asian American Political Alliance and worked in the struggle to save the International Hotel in 1977.
 While he contributed to several organizations, he is known for his work in establishing the Asian Community Center alongside fellow AAPA activist and participating in the I-Hotel and TWLF protests.

 Dong joined AAPA in the fall of 1968.
-The goal of AAPA was political education and advancement of the movement among Asian people and the organization used the concept of "Asian American" as a vehicle for political activism on and off the UC Berkely campus and Asian pan-ethnic self-determination.
+The goal of AAPA was political education and advancement of the movement among Asian people and the organization used the concept of "Asian American" as a vehicle for political activism on and off the UC Berkeley campus and Asian pan-ethnic self-determination.
 Within AAPA, he advocated the organization adopted the approach of "problem posing" to rais[e] political consciousness".
 The organization's leadership was focused on the idea of creating an Asian American studies that served student and community needs.
-While apart of AAPA, Dong attended and facilitated in events such as "The Yellow Symposium ('The Asian Experience in American/Yellow Identity')".
+While a part of AAPA, Dong attended and facilitated in events such as "The Yellow Symposium ('The Asian Experience in American/Yellow Identity')".
 This event "helped chart the direction for future Asian American activism.
 Asian American identity, Asian American Studies, community service, Asian student movements..."

 Some of the most notable work AAPA did was their solidarity activism with the Black Panther Party, specifically through their activism in the "Free Huey" movement.
 Dong participated in multiple "Free Huey" rallies as a member of AAPA in addition to the collaborative events with Black Power and the Student Nonviolent Coordinating Committee (SNCC).
 Additionally Dong was heavily active in the organization's anti-war activism and in the Chinatown anti-poverty protests.
 AAPA ceased activity in 1970.